 Fire barriers are used to separate IROFS and to separate areas that contain materials and processes that contain fire hazards into fire areas.
 The major components of fire barriers are walls, floors, ceilings, doors, ventilation dampers, fire propagation barriers, fire wrap, and fire-rated penetration seals.
-The passive boundaries of the fire areas are fire-rated for a minimum of 2 hours.
-Table 7-1 provides the quality level and seismic classification of fire barriers and other fire protection systems.
+The passive boundaries of the fire areas are fire-rated for a minimum of 2 hours; fire area barriers rated at less than 2 hours are justified in the Fire Hazards Analysis.